 Making a Claim

-The department lead, “designated person,” or Executive Director will then; in consultation with another department lead, “designated person,” or the Executive Director (if they are not already participating); determine the best way to resolve the matter and implement next steps as necessary.
-This consultation step is intended to provide a form of checks and balances during the decision making process as resolution is sought.
+The lead, “designated person,” or Executive Director will then—in consultation with another lead, “designated person,” or the Executive Director (if they are not already participating)—determine the best way to resolve the matter and implement next steps as necessary.
+This consultation step is intended to provide a form of checks and balances during the decision-making process as a resolution is sought.

 During the course of an investigation, ACE may implement interim measures as necessary.
 Measures may include temporarily reassigning or placing the alleged offender on leave until the outcome of the investigation is determined.
 If the alleged offender is found in violation of this policy, they will face disciplinary action (described further in “DISCIPLINE”).